 Not only is this awkward for people in the kitchen, it is embarrassing for the person in the bathroom.
 Their self-consciousness is off the charts.
 They will undoubtedly spend a great deal of time with their pants around their ankles – just waiting for the coast to be clear.
 Instead of relieving themselves in a free and joyous manner, they torture their intestines trying to be polite.

-A rational defense of this layout is that it is cheaper to connect the plumbing systems when they are in close together.
+A rational defense of this layout is that it is cheaper to connect the plumbing systems when they are closer together.
 But the drive for profit and efficiency overlooks the age-old saying: don’t shit where you eat.
 This phrase is a principle of civilization – which prides hygiene and health.
 We do not eat in the bathroom nor defecate in the kitchen – for we would become sick.
 The uncomfortable proximity between kitchen and bathroom tends toward barbarism and a great deal of prisons today.
 Just because we cannot afford a bigger home with a more sensible blueprint does not mean we should be subjected to dehumanizing conditions.